DougAnderson444/did-ar/README.md

 import { init } from 'did-ar';

 const didar: DIDAr = await init({
-	local: true // uses local Arweave instance
+	// local: true, // default is false, uses local Arweave instance
-	// wallet: JWKInterface, // if no wallet set, will 'use_wallet' });
+	// wallet: JWKInterface, // default is 'use_wallet' if no wallet is set });

 // which gives you a DIDAr instance: